phyloref/klados/docs/ExportFormats.md

 The summary table CSV export includes the following columns:

-* `Phyloreference ID`: A URL or URI (absolute, relative or local) that identifies this phyloreference.
+* `Phyloreference ID`: A URI (absolute, relative or local; may or may not resolve) that identifies this phyloreference.
+Normally intended for machine consumption.
   * Example `#Alligatoridae`
 * `Label`: A label used to identify this phyloreference.
   * Example: `Alligatoridae`